Exit

 A form of domestic abuse

-Perpetrators are often partners or ex-partners, or family members.
-We know, through calls to our national Honour Based Abuse Helpline, that most victims experience abuse from multiple perpetrators, including parents and siblings.
+Perpetrators of Honour Based Abuse are often partners or ex-partners of the person, or family members.
+We know through calls to our helpline, that most people experience abuse from multiple perpetrators, including parents and siblings as well as extended family members.
+Victims of Honour Based Abuse are 7 times more likely to be experiencing abuse from multiple perpetrators.

 My husband would beat me daily.
 I desperately wanted to leave, but my parents and in-laws encouraged me to make it work.
 They would say to me: What will people say?
 The fear of bringing shame and the lack of family support trapped me in that marriage for 14 years.